Windfisch/zucchini/README.md

 ![Photo of the ESP8266 relay board](esp_relay.jpg)

-Together with a small water pump that is driven by the relay, and some hose which I drilled holes into, this makes for a really ~~feature-rich~~cheap irrigation solution.
+Together with a small water pump that is driven by the relay, and some hose which I drilled holes into, this makes for a really ~~feature-rich~~ dead cheap irrigation solution.

-It automatically adjusts irrigation time based on the estimated evaporation which depends on the weather.
+It automatically adjusts irrigation time based on the estimated evaporation which depends on the weather, and supports multiple irrigation events (e.g. in the morning and in the afternoon on hot days).

 Throw in a 5V linear regulator and a 12V/1A power supply to the mix and we're talking less than 20 bucks in total.
+Yea and hot glue.
+Always use more hot glue.

 And the best is: Of course it's internet of things, and of course it speaks a REST-ish API!